wombleton/gitlaw-nz/acts/B/Births, Deaths, Marriages, and Relationships Registration Act 1995.md

     *   (a) forthwith after solemnising a marriage,---

-        *   (i) enter on both forms provided under [section 24][231] of the Marriage Act 1955 with the licence for the marriage the prescribed information relating to the marriage; and
+        *   (i) enter on both forms provided under [section 24][232] of the Marriage Act 1955 with the licence for the marriage the prescribed information relating to the marriage; and

-        *   (ii) ensure that both forms are signed by the husband, the wife, the celebrant, and 2 witnesses to the solemnisation; and
+        *   (ii) ensure that both forms are signed by each spouse, the celebrant, and 2 witnesses to the solemnisation; and

         *   (iii) give one form to the parties; and